Web3: How It Impacts Your Future

 Blockchain-based application developers earn blockchain currency, and application users earn tokens.
 Whereas in Web 2.0, your information and content were on Facebook or Google's servers, and you didn't own it, in Web 3.0, you will single-handedly have it.
 Instead of the company making money from the ads, you will monetize your content yourself.

 Web3 is a distributed database where all information belongs to users.
 This is the Internet of the future, where digital assets (cryptocurrencies, applications, NFT products) are protected by mathematics, not by law or force.
 Support for artificial intelligence allows Web 3.0 to be used as a personal assistant that acts in the user's best interest.

 Search for goods and services is formed individually and fully meets your needs.
 And if in the past the Internet spread confidential information, Web3 preserves privacy.
 All online transactions are possible under a nickname.
-The user's personal data are encrypted.
+The user's data are encrypted.
 Moreover, Web 3.0 combines real life with virtual life in a metaverse.